 6. A hard-hitting letter when your partner has cheated on you

-When you are cheated on by your partner, the hurt can take over your mind and make it that much harder to compose a breakup letter.
+When you are cheated on by your partner, the hurt can take over your mind, leaving you numb.
 But the letter below may just be able to guide you through the process.

 I am still in shock and can’t figure out why you did what you did.
 I kept blaming myself for your unfaithfulness and felt that I was not enough for you.
 But today, I stop blaming myself for your failing, and I will put myself first and end this right here.

-I do not think I will be able to forgive you any time soon, so don’t try to contact me; let me heal in peace.
+I do not think I will be able to forgive you any time soon, so don’t try to contact me.
+Please allow me to heal in peace.

 7. A breakup letter for a toxic relationship

-I think we have a lot of love to share, but this is just not meant to be.
-We are the wrong fit for each other and I believe we bring out the worst in one another.
+I think even though we have a lot of love to share, we don’t believe in the same things.
+We are the wrong fit for each other, bringing out the worst in one another.

 It is becoming extremely difficult to live like this.
-This relationship and the toxic habits we have developed are not allowing us to grow as humans and I think it is time we end this and start the process of healing separately.
+This abusive relationship and the toxic habits it has developed are not allowing us to grow as humans and I think it is time we go separate ways and start the process of healing separately.